exploratory-io/book/import/SPARQL.md

 # SPARQL Data Import

-Allows to get data with SPARQL which is RDF query language and protocol produced by the W3C RDF Data Access Working Group (DAWG)
+Allows to get data with SPARQL which is a RDF query language and protocol produced by the W3C RDF Data Access Working Group (DAWG)

 ## Parameters